rockthejvm/rockthejvm-site/src/content/articles/zio-streams-introduction.md

 processed by being "pulled through the stream" _by_ the sink.
 In push-based systems, elements would be "pushed through the stream" _to_ the sink.

-Referring back to the type signature, `L` deserves a dedicated note: `L` describes values that have not been processed by the `ZSink`.
+Referring back to the type signature, `L` describes values that have not been processed by the `ZSink`.
 For example, if our intent is to sum every element in the stream, then we would not expect any elements to be left over once processed: